Lizzy Greene: Life and career

 Greene was born on May 1, 2003, in Dallas, Texas.
 She made her television debut in the Nickelodeon sitcom Nicky, Ricky, Dicky & Dawn in the title role of Dawn Harper, the only girl among quadruplets.
 The show ran from September 13, 2014, to August 4, 2018.
 In 2018, she was cast as Sophie Dixon in the ABC drama A Million Little Things.

-On January 18, 2024, it was announced that Greene would be starring in the Netflix Original show Ransom Canyon alongside actors Josh Duhamel, Minka Kelly, James Brolin, and Eoin Macken.
+On January 18, 2024, it was announced that Greene would be starring in the Netflix series Ransom Canyon alongside actors Josh Duhamel, Minka Kelly, James Brolin, and Eoin Macken.
+The show ran for 2 seasons and 18 episodes on Netflix from 2025 to 2026 before being cancelled.